ckeditor/ckeditor4-docs/docs/guide/dev/integration/file_browse_upload/file_upload/README.md

 Example:

 	editor.on( 'fileUploadRequest', function( evt ) {
-		evt.requestData.otherFile = { name: 'file', file: myBlob };
+		evt.data.requestData.otherFile = { name: 'file', file: myBlob };
 	} );

-Note that the default file to be uploaded is also a property of `evt.requestData` named `upload` and it can be overwritten when neccessary.
+Note that the default file to be uploaded is also a property of `evt.data.requestData` named `upload` and it can be overwritten when neccessary.

 If the content of an image editor is pasted, it will be received as Base64 data and the file created from this data will need a name.
 In such cases the name is based on the MIME type.
 To change this behavior use the {@linkapi CKEDITOR.config.fileTools_defaultFileName CKEDITOR.config.fileTools_defaultFileName} option.